NamanMakkar/Stereo/README.md

 ### Execution Time

 The plane sweep stereo algorithm took 10.31 seconds to execute.
-We would like to be considered for _extra credit_.
+10x faster than the baseline of 100s.

 ### Results